Applications are no longer required for this program

 It highly recommended students take the Pharmacy Calculations class and the Medical Terminology in the Pharmacy Practice class in addition to the 40 hour Pharmacy Technician class.

-The Pharmacy Technician Certification class and Pharmacy Calculations class meets on Tuesday evenings from 6-9 pm.
+The Pharmacy Technician Certification class class meets on Tuesday evenings from 7-9 pm, and the Pharmacy Calculations class meets Tuesday evenings 6-7 pm.
 Medical Terminology in the Pharmacy class will meet every other Saturday from 9:30 am-12:30 pm

 Cooperative Education (co-op) offers students college credit and a grade for on-the-job work experience related to their educational and career goals.
 Through co-op, students connect theory and practice, develop skills, expand career knowledge, and make contacts for the future.
 Work schedules and work sites vary.
 Students must pass a background check, drug screen,personal health insurance and have current immunizations to be eligible.